Federal Depository Library Program Participant

 Charles B. Sears Law Library became a selective federal government depository in 1978 and is a part of the Federal Depository Library Program.

-The U.S. Government Printing Office (GPO) forwards to depository libraries copies of government publications without charge.
+The U.S. Government Publishing Office (GPO) forwards to depository libraries copies of government publications without charge.
 Selective depositories receive only those items they choose to acquire.
 Depositories assume the responsibility of making the documents available to the entire community when receiving them gratis.
 In UB's context, that means the University community, as well as the public at large.
 The Law Library receives approximately 11.02% of the documents available.
 Click here for a more detailed description of the depository system and click here for an audio description.